TomB30/camp-manager/USAGE_GUIDE.md

 #### Viewing Staff Schedule

-1. Click on a team member
+1. Click on a staff member
 2. See all assigned events
 3. Check for scheduling conflicts